 |Senior moment||a lapse of memory in an older person.

 e.g. I had a senior moment and forgot your name.

 Use the following questions as a guideline to form an interesting conversation with your tutor.
 Feel free to diverge from these suggestions if anything interesting comes up.

 - Do you agree that age makes you more aware of, and caring towards, others?

 - Should adults try to teach young people lessons, such as the dangers of drinking too much, taking drugs, etc.?
 Or should they leave them to find out about these things themselves?

-- To what age do you want to live?
+- What age do you want to live to?
 Why?